fedora-java/jurand/README.md

 A tool for manipulating symbols present in `.java` source files.

+The tool can be used for patching `.java` sources in cases where using `sed` is insufficient due to Java language syntax.
+The tool follows Java language rules rather than applying simple regular expressions on the source code.

+Currently the tool is able to remove `import` statements and annotations.

 ## Usage

 	jurand [-a] [list of file paths]... [-n <list of class names>...] [-p <list of patterns>...]